 Will Dining Cards or Gift Cards be valid at Liberty, Whitetail, and Roundtop?

 Yes.
 Starting with the 2019/2020 season Dining Cards will be available for use at these resorts.
-Note: Current 18/19 Dining Cards will not work at these resorts for the remainder of the 2018/2019 season.
+Note: 2018/19 Dining Cards will not work at these resorts.

 Can I use my Peak Pass to receive benefits and discounts during summer 2019?

 Yes, 2019/2020 Peak Passholders get to experience great benefits and discounts at our resorts during the summer of 2019.
 One great example of this is free access to summer lift rides.